Satya3646/Network-Speed-Rainmeter-Skin/README.md

-# Network Monitor – Rainmeter Skin
+# Network Speed – Rainmeter Skin

 A compact Rainmeter widget that displays real-time Upload and Download network speeds in a clean, minimal panel.